e200/MakeAccessible/readme.md

 Lightweight PHP package that let you test singleton classes and inaccessible (private or protected) instance members.

-You can find documentation about the problems that this package solves [here](https://github.com/e200/MakeAccessible/tree/master/docs/problems).
+You can read about problems we solve [here](https://github.com/e200/MakeAccessible/tree/master/docs/problems).

 ## Table of contents